Signature reunion events are highlighted in green.

 Athletics and Recreation Welcome

-Visit the Department of Athletics and Recreation.
-Meet some of our current scholar champions and coaches, see our new state-of-the-art facilities embedded in the heart of the spaces you remember from your time at WashU.
+Visit the Department of Athletics and Recreation and meet some of our current scholar-champions and coaches as you tour our new state-of-the-art facilities, embedded in the heart of the spaces you remember from your time at WashU.

 1:30-3:30 P.m.